 Once your child is accepted, if you have not already done so, you should tell them that they are going to a program.

 One challenge we have heard from families is parents saying, “Many times I have told my child they are going to a program but I never followed through.”
-If this is the case, then your child is likely to think they you will not follow through again.
+If this is the case, then your child is likely to think that you will not follow through again.

 Your response should be something like this,